DISHA800/Sustainify/README.md

 ## 🌍 Overview

-**Sustainify** is a clean, modern Flutter app designed to engage users in **sustainable living practices**.
+**Sustainify** is a clean, modern app designed to engage users in **sustainable living practices**.
 It promotes daily green habits and community engagement through a gamified interface.
 Whether you're new to eco-living or already a green warrior 🌿 — Sustainify supports your journey.

 ---